-When determining contributions made by the spouse towards the spouse's health care coverage, all flexible benefit dollars, cash in lieu of health benefits, and/or credits available to the spouse are counted as contributions provided by the spouse's employer.
+When determining contributions made by the spouse towards the spouse'shis or her health care coverage, all flexible benefit dollars, cash in lieu of health benefits, and/or credits available to the spouse are counted as contributions provided by the spouse's employer.

-If the spouse's contribution is 50% or less for the lowest individual only plan available through the spouse's employer or former employer, it is necessary for the spouse to enroll in the spouse's own plan.
+If the spouse'semployee contribution is 50%-or lesser less for the lowest individualemployee only benefit plan available through the spouse's employer or former employer, it is necessary for the spouse to enroll in the spouse'shis or her own-employer's plan.

-In the case of cash in lieu of benefits, if the spouse is receiving contributions that are equal to 50% or more of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is necessary for the spouse to enroll in the spouse's own plan.
-If the spouse is receiving contributions that are less than 50% of the premium of the State of Delaware Group Health Insurance Plan's lowest individual only plan for active and non-Medicare retirees, it is not necessary for the spouse to enroll in their own employer or former employer plan, or an individual health care plan.
+In the case of cash in lieu of benefits, if the spouseemployee is receiving contributions that are equal to 50% or more of the premium of the State of Delaware Group Health Insurance Planrogram's lowest individualemployee only benefit-plan for active and non-Medicare retirees or are equal to 50% or more of the premium of the Medicare supplement plan for Medicare eligible spouses, it is necessary for the spouse to enroll in the spouse'shis or her own employer's plan, or an individual plan.
+If the spouseemployee is receiving contributions that are less than 50% of the premium of the State of Delaware Group Health Insurance Planrogram's lowest individualemployee only benefit-plan for active and non-Medicare retirees or are less than 50% of the premium of the State of Delaware Group Health Insurance Planrogram's lowest individualemployee only benefit-plan for active and non-Medicare retirees or are less than 50% of the premium of the Medicare supplement plan for Medicare eligible spouses, it is not necessary for the spouse to enroll in theirhis or her own employer's or former employer plan, or an individual health care plan.